yogeshbalana/coding_test/README.md

 Install Docker in your system
-Run this command to add all dependency in your System 1.docker build -t coding_assessment .
+Run this command to add all dependency in your System

+docker build -t coding_assessment .

-2.docker run -it --rm coding_assessment
+docker run -it --rm coding_assessment

 ## Run Manually
 1. bundle exec ruby questionnaire.rb